18 Years Ago: Shania Twain’s ‘Come on Over’ Earns Diamond Certification

-Seventeen years ago today (April 7, 1999) was an historic day for Shania Twain — and for country music.
-It was on this day that her 1997 album, Come on Over, was certified diamond, for sales of 10 million copies, making Twain the first female country artist to earn two diamond-certified albums (her sophomore record, 1995’s The Woman in Me, was also certified diamond, in 1997).
+Eighteen years ago today (April 7, 1999) was an historic day for Shania Twain — and for country music.
+It was on that date that Twain’s 1997 album Come on Over was certified diamond, for sales of 10 million copies, making Twain the first female country artist to earn two diamond-certified albums (her sophomore record, 1995’s The Woman in Me, was also certified diamond, in 1997).

-The Canadian-born country singer wrote much of the record while in the Caribbean.
+Twain wrote much of Come on Over while in the Caribbean.

-“The sunny weather gets me into writing mode,” Twain shares.
+“The sunny weather gets me into writing mode,” the Canadian-born country singer shares.
 “Many of the songs from The Woman in Me and Come on Over were written in the tropics, so it’s a good place for me to be creative.”

 Twain released one more studio album, Up!, after Come on Over.
 The record, which was released in 2002, sold 11 million copies but failed to produce any No. 1 hits.

 Several of the songs from Come on Over, including “Don’t Be Stupid (You Know I Love You),” “Honey, I’m Home,” “Man!
-I Feel Like a Woman” and “That Don’t Impress Me Much,” were included on Twain’s 2015 Shania: Still the One Live From Las Vegas CD/DVD package.
+I Feel Like a Woman” and “That Don’t Impress Me Much,” were included on Twain’s 2015 CD / DVD package, Shania: Still the One Live From Las Vegas.
+Come on Over is available for download on iTunes.

 How Well Do You REALLY Know Shania Twain?